pranavmishra90/COVID-19/README.md

 ![Doubling Time Histogram](https://github.com/pranavmishra90/COVID-19/blob/master/Figures/Doubling_time_histogram_(latest).jpg)

 **Figure 4 - Distribution of doubling times:** As different countries implement different disease mitigation strategies, the rate of expansion within each country varies.
 A histogram is created of case doubling times, in days, for each country.
 Countries with a doubling time greater than 365 days are excluded due to likely erronous or incomplete data.
-# Dashboard details

-This dashboard file was automatically generated at Saturday, Dec 26, 2020 at 04:06:01 AM CST.
-It took 0:00:13.110892 to run.
 # License
 The content of this project itself is licensed under the Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) license, and the underlying source code used to format and display that content is licensed under the MIT license.
 ### Content License